ehtesham1996/serverless-code-challenge/README.md

 ### Local development

 For local developement please use the command npm run start:dev to start server in development mode.

-### Pull request

-More details will be added later.

 ### Tech
 TypeScript, Nodejs, MongoDB, Serverless Framework, AWS